LiamSwarbrick/Projects/README.md

 </details>

+<a name="killswitch"></a>
 ## KillSwitch.
-A Vulkan-1.4 High Performance Game Engine handmade in 3 months from scratch.
+A Vulkan-1.4 FrameGraph-Based High Performance Game Engine handmade in 3 months from scratch.
 ... and allowed our third person procedural rogue-like shooter to be rapidly made it in in 1 week.

 With 5 collegues, I wrote the entire renderer from scratch and designed the engine architecture modularly, so our team could develop features in parallel rapidly to make the 3 month deadline for our MEng project.